** UPDATE: The U10 Boys and Girls 2013 City Championship tournament brackets can be downloaded at the bottom of this page

 Uniforms and Equipment

 All players should have matching uniforms.
 Players and coaches are encouraged to demonstrate their team spirit with hair coloring, temporary tattoos, alternate socks or shorts as long as the entire team matches.
 While uniforms and equipment will be checked at registration, coaches are responsible for making sure players don’t deviate from equipment guidelines during the day.
 As a reminder, shin guards are required.
 No earrings, jewelry, hair feathers or hard casts.
 No softball or baseball cleats.
 A referee may send off a player from the field if that person violates these rules.

 Good sportsmanship will prevail at all times.
 Coaches are responsible for the conduct of their assistants, players, parents and spectators affiliated with their team.
 Extreme misconduct can result in a forfeit of the game.

 Due to the large number of games to be played and the need to quickly move from one game to the next, we will save the cheers for our opponents until after a team’s final game, i.e. the play-offs and finals.
 Of course, we encourage teams to get together off the field after the game to exchange handshakes & high fives.

 All interpretations or adjustments of the rules, including the resolution of any controversies, shall be ruled upon by a majority of the members of the Tournament Committee that are available at the time a ruling must be made.
-This committee includes the San Carlos AYSO Commissioner, Chief Coaches, Tournament Director, Field Marshall and U10 Boys and Girls Coordinators.
+This committee includes the San Carlos AYSO Regional Commissioner, Chief Coach, Tournament Director and U10 Boys and Girls Coordinators.
 All rulings are final.
 No protests will be accepted.

-Awards will be given to the Tournament Champion, 2nd, 3rd & 4th place teams immediately after their respective games at the Tournament Director’s Tent.
+Awards will be given to the Knickerbocker-Masters Cup Tournament Champion, 2nd, 3rd & 4th place teams immediately after their respective games at the Tournament Director’s Tent.